Hassan-Bahrami/Elastic-Doublet-Fusion/README.md

-# Elastic Doublet Fusion
+# Elastic Doublet Fusion Using SPH

-This is a Python project for simulating an elastic doublet fusion using the SPH method.
+This is a Python project for simulating an elastic doublet fusion using the Smoothed Particle Hydrodynamics (SPH) method.
 The code is part of the implementation of the "Physically-based simulation of elastic-plastic fusion of 3D bioprinted spheroids" article by Bahrami et al. (2023) published in the "Biofabrication" journal.
 The full article can be found at the link below:

 [https://iopscience.iop.org/article/10.1088/1758-5090/acf2cb/meta](https://iopscience.iop.org/article/10.1088/1758-5090/acf2cb/meta)